Take a walk in the past

 The Nature Centre is open daily:

 Public restrooms can be found at the Nature Centre.
-The restrooms are open all year round, but can occasionally be closed during winter, to avoid frost damage to the pipes.
 By the little farm by the parking lot, there is a handicap restroom which is open all year round.

 Note: For day-trips to the area, we recommend you bring your own food and drink, as it is not possible to buy anything at Trelde Næs.
 The nearest mini market is located at DanCamps Trelde Næs about 800 m from the parking lot.